 Not Too Quick, Not Quick Enough: Getting Cesarean Delivery Safety Right

-Two aspects regarding cesarean delivery are important considerations in safety of perinatal care.
-One is the issue of a high national cesarean rate and its public health and inherent safety concerns for individual patients; the other involves the safety and risk management issues surrounding delays in performance of an emergency cesarean when it is needed.
+Two aspects of cesarean delivery are important considerations in the safety of perinatal care.
+One is the issue of a high national cesarean rate and its public health and inherent safety concerns for individual patients; the other involves the safety and risk management issues surrounding delays in the performance of an emergency cesarean when it is needed.
 This presentation examines both "sides of the coin" in terms of the need to avoid early (and possibly unnecessary) cesarean delivery and the risks associated with a perinatal unit's inability to perform an emergency cesarean in a timely manner.
 Strategies for addressing both of these issues will be discussed in detail.

-- Explain the potential causes for delays in performing an emergency cesarean delivery
+- • Explain the potential causes for delays in performing an emergency cesarean delivery.

 Larry Veltman, MD, FACOG, CPHRM